Lesson Plan - Get It!

 What qualities do insects have that spiders do not?

-3. Use the Graphic Organizer - Double Bubble Map to compare and contrast two different things (Downloadable Resources).
+Now, use the Graphic Organizer - Double Bubble Map to compare and contrast two different things (Downloadable Resources).

 The following are some things you can compare on the double bubble map: